A Maximum Likelihood Calibration of the Tip of the Red Giant Branch Luminosity from High Latitude Field Giants using Gaia Early Data Release 3 Parallaxes: Maximum Likelihood

 The results of the one-dimensional ML fits are reported in Table~\ref{tab:Galaxy_1D_ML_Fits}.
-The values of $ \beta $ resulting from this process lie between $ 0.067 $ for NGC~4565 and 0.321 for NGC~891; we adopt these as the bracketing cases.
+The values of $ \beta $ resulting from this process lie between $ 0.067 $ for NGC~4565 and 0.321 for NGC~891, significantly smaller than the nominal fit for the MW sample.
+We tentatively adopt these as external constraints for $ \beta $ in the MW.
+To investigate possible variations of $\beta$ across different fields of a given galaxy, we apply a ML fit to the second NGC 4258 field available on EDD (GO-16198) and find a $\beta$ of 0.240, which is 0.012 larger than the NGC 4258 $\beta$ we found for the first field (GO-9477) and listed in Table \ref{tab:Galaxy_1D_ML_Fits}; this suggests that such variations are much smaller than the range in $\beta$ across different galaxies.